 Check out our YNAB review to learn more.

 - Plans: The standard EveryDollar app (manual budgets only) is free; EveryDollar Plus (automatic transaction importing and live support) is one of the costlier options on this list

 - Features and Capabilities: Custom budget templates with categories that fit your financial life; manual transaction entry (standard EveryDollar app); automatic transaction importing (EveryDollar Plus only); live phone support (EveryDollar Plus only)

-EveryDollar is a no-frills budgeting app from personal finance guru Dave Ramsey.
+EveryDollar is a no-frills budgeting and personal finance app from money management guru Dave Ramsey.
 Since it doesn’t allow external account syncing or automatic transaction imports, the low-key free version is really only appropriate for individuals and families with relatively simple household budgets – predictable incomes, predictable bills, and few discretionary expenses.